 It's a good idea to add emergency contact details to your phone.
-If a child or other person you care for has their own phone, ensure the emergency contact function is enabled so you can easily be contacted in case of an emergency.
+If a person you care for has their own phone, ensure the emergency contact function is enabled so you can easily be contacted in case of an emergency.